 The lack of IS (Image Stabilization) is intensified when shooting at 300mm.
 The rather slow aperture of F/5.6 means a slower shutter speed must be used to.
 Good luck trying to photograph a Chickadee on a cloudy day!

 In conclusion, you get what you pay for.
 A camera lens that reaches to 300mm at this price range will likely not deliver the results you are looking for.
 The budget zoom lens design and odd range of focal length make this lens a real disappointment for bird photography.
-Do yourself a favour and avoid this one.
+Do yourself a favor and avoid this one.
 (We sold ours!)

 We used refractor telescopes for lenses!